tytydraco/yessleep/out/I_found_my_dead_friend_alive_in_the_haunted_forest_Now_four_people_are_missing.md

 I ran back to the car where Josh was.
 I was so glad to see him there; part of me thought he would be gone too.
 He was trying to get a signal on his phone.

 I screamed at him to open the car.
+Jack had left the keys inside.
 Josh barely started the car, the ignition kept turning over.

 As the headlight beamed into the trees ahead, a single cloaked figure peeked at us from behind a tree.
 As horrified as we were, we just wanted to get out the forest.